Quasi-one-dimensional exchange interactions and short-range magnetic correlations in CuTeO4: Methods

 \section{Methods}

-\ch{CuTeO4} was initially synthesized by Falck et al \cite{6} under high pressure and temperature.
-We report a novel method of synthesizing yellow, pollycrystalline \ch{{CuTeO4}} in mild hydrothermal conditions.
-A $1:3$ ratio of \ch{{CuO}} (2 \nolinebreak mmol) and \ch{{Te(OH)6}} (6 mmol) was used to make the reaction mixture.
-This was placed in a 23 ml Teflon lined stainless steel autoclave with 10 ml water and 0.03 \nolinebreak ml \ch{{H2O2}}. \footnote{The inclusion of \ch{{H2O2}} seems to be crucial for the formation of \ch{{CuTeO4}} in such mild conditions.
-Repetition of this experiment without \ch{{H2O2}} resulted in the formation of \ch{Cu3TeO6}, the more thermodynamically favourable phase in the formation of \ch{{CuTeO4}}.
-The decomposition of \ch{CuTeO4} into \ch{Cu3TeO6} alongside \ch{TeO2} and \ch{O2} at 510 \si{\celsius} is documented in \cite{9}. \ch{H2O2} quenches this decomposition by preventing the formation of \ch{TeO2}, oxidizing \ch{Te^{4+}} to \ch{Te^{6+}}.} A magnetic stir bar was added to the Teflon Cup and the autoclave was closed and placed on a magnetic hot plate in a sandbath.
-A temperature of 210\si{\celsius} was mantained for 7 days with the help of a thermocouple placed next to the autoclave in the sand.
-A difference of a few degrees from the thermocouple sensing and the temperature within the autoclave was expected. \
+\CTO was initially synthesized by Falck \textit{et al.} \cite{falck1978}, under high pressure and temperature.
+Here we produce polycrystalline \CTO via a modified method conducted at significantly lower pressure and temperature.
+A 1:3 molar ratio of CuO (2 mmol) and Te(OH)$_{6}$ (6 mmol) was used to make the reaction mixture.
+This mixture was placed in a 23 mL Teflon lined stainless steel autoclave with 10 mL of water and 0.03 mL of H$_{2}$O$_{2}$ \footnote{The inclusion of H$_{2}$O$_{2}$ seems to be crucial for the formation of \CTO in such mild conditions.
+Repetition of this experiment without H$_{2}$O$_{2}$ resulted in the formation of Cu$_{3}$TeO$_{6}$, the more thermodynamically favourable phase.
+The decomposition of \CTO into Cu$_{3}$TeO$_{6}$ alongside TeO$_{2}$ and O$_{2}$ at 510 \textdegree C is documented in \cite{gospodinov1992}.
+H$_{2}$O$_{2}$ quenches this decomposition by preventing the formation of TeO$_{2}$, oxidizing Te$^{4+}$ to Te$^{6+}$.}.
+A magnetic stir bar was added to the Teflon cup and the autoclave was closed and placed on a magnetic hot plate in a sandbath.
+A temperature of 210 \textdegree C was maintained for seven days with the help of a thermocouple placed next to the autoclave in the sand.
+A difference of a few degrees from the thermocouple sensing and the temperature within the autoclave is expected.
+Various attempts were made to adapt the synthesis method for carrier doping (\textit{e.g.} substitution of Sb for Te) without success: no signs of dopant solubility in the parent phase were observed.
+We note here the observation that high-purity \CTO powder produced in this way is a bright yellow color.